nea2310/Metalamp-2nd-task/README.md

 | └─── image
 | | |  arrow-forward-white.svg
 ```
-* `components` contains one folder per component.
+* `components` contains one folder per component
-* each component folder contains main `.pug` file with the template. <br>
+* each component folder contains main `.pug` file with the template <br>
-`.js`  and `.scss` files which are dynamically loaded in the `index.js` are included in the component folder if needed.
+`.js`  and `.scss` files which are dynamically loaded in the `index.js` are included in the component folder if needed
-* `.scss` contains **one BEM block** in the root of the file and all elements and modificators inside this block's structure.
+* `.scss` contains **one BEM block** in the root of the file and all elements and modificators inside this block's structure

 #### `pages`
 `pages` has the following structure: